 Preschool students have Spanish lessons twice a week.
 During class students learn songs, hear stories and engage in movement activities in Spanish.
 As students become more confident with the language, they begin to answer simple questions.
 Preschool students also explore cultural aspects of diverse Spanish-speaking countries.

 Teachers recognize students’ unique learning styles and assist them in reaching their full potential by helping them develop strategies for success.
 Social/emotional support to help children feel secure, successful and happy is also available from the Lower School counselor and our team of educational professionals.

 Preschoolers enjoy stories that tie into classroom activities as well as the world around them.
 Books are developmentally appropriate but stretch young students to increase their vocabulary.

 Three-year old musical learners work on singing on pitch both with and without instruments and pre-recorded accompaniments.
 Dancing to simple songs and focusing on keeping a steady beat help develop a sense of rhythm as well as fine and gross motor coordination.
 Students also explore different kinds of musical sounds and dynamics.

 What jumps like a frog, flies like an airplane, crawls like a kitten and gallops like a horse?
 Preschool students who come to the gym ready to move!
 The goal for physical education is to introduce the children to the value of physical activity for health, enjoyment, challenge, self-expression and social interaction.
 Fifty percent of the curriculum is based on developing motor skills, as these are the building blocks for body awareness, coordination, and game play.
 Laughter and high energy are hallmarks of Preschool PE.

-All Preschool students participate in swim class once a week throughout the school year.
+All Preschool students participate in swim class in our on-site pool.
 In a nurturing environment, teachers work with the students both in the locker room and in the pool to gain independence and learn how to be safe.
 Swim skills include safety in and around the pool, comfort and security in the water, kicking and basic strokes.